fabacab/wp-pgp-encrypted-emails/readme.txt

 == Change log ==

+= Version 0.4.0 =

+* [Feature](https://github.com/meitar/wp-pgp-encrypted-emails/issues/1): Automatically generate a PGP keypair for the blog itself upon activation if one is missing.
+    * This keypair is used for signing outgoing encrypted emails.
+It is *not* intended to be used for any other purpose. *Do not* use this keypair for emails you send yourself. *Do not* export this key for use in any other system.
+This keypair should be treated as a low-trust, single-purpose keypair reserved exclusively for your website itself.
+* Developer: New filter hooks.
+These are documented on the [Other Notes](https://wordpress.org/plugins/wp-pgp-encrypted-emails/other_notes/) page.
+    * `openpgp_enarmor` filter for ASCII-armoring arbitrary OpenPGP data.
+    * `openpgp_sign` filter for signing an arbitrary message.

 = Version 0.3.0 =

 * [Feature](https://github.com/meitar/wp-pgp-encrypted-emails/issues/6): Authors with a PGP public key set in their profile can now receive "private" comments.
 Readers write their comment as normal, and can then enable the "Private" checkbox next to the comment submit button.
 This will automatically encrypt the comment to the post author's PGP public key and saves the comment in the WordPress database as an ASCII-armored string.